elunna/nerfhack-changelog/README.md

 * mind flayers are bright magenta
 * mind flayer attacks can make hero forget skills (Evil)
 * minotaurs resist death magic (SLASHEM)
-* minotaurs have a thick hide
+* minotaurs have a thick hide and have flanking
 * mordor orcs can spawn with orcish boots
 * mumakil get butts or kicks instead of bites.
 * mummies get a nasty withering attack (xnh/Evil)